Can I use Word/Excel 2003?

 4. Click OK to reset the Word doc to have no required/attached dotx.

 5. Close the dialog and save your Word template.

 When opening my generated xlsx output in Excel, I get errors such as 'Excel found unreadable content.
 Do you want to recover the contents of this workbook?'

-Why does my Excel template generate PDF outputs that have bits cut off / missing?
+Why does my Excel template generate PDF outputs that have parts cut off/missing?

 To diagnose this as the problem:

-With repeating sections that contain images in your report output, it can be difficult to prevent images being cut over pages, mainly because the images could be landscape or portrait in nature.
+In repeating sections that contain images in your report output, it can be difficult to prevent images being cut over pages.
+This is mainly because the images could be landscape or portrait in nature.
 This variability means it is difficult to predict the height of the incoming images.